Contact

 Serving greater Sacramento and neighboring Foothill communities

-Unless noted otherwise, all content and images © Dog & Whistle Goose Control 2012.
+Unless noted otherwise, all content and images © Dog & Whistle Goose Control 2018.
 All rights reserved.

 The sub-species commonly found in the western US is the western Canada goose, which includes the Pacific and the Rocky Mountain Populations.

-US Fish & Wildlife Service estimates the 2011 Pacific Population at 166,300, a 15% increase over last year’s estimate (USFWS Waterfowl Population Status, 2011 report, p 46).
+US Fish & Wildlife Service estimates the 2011 Pacific Population at 166,300, a 15% increase over the prior year’s estimate USFWS Waterfowl Population Status, 2011 report

 Nesting occurs in spring with 5-6 egg average clutch.
 26-28 day incubation period starting after all eggs are laid so that goslings are born the same day.
 Only females incubate the eggs, males guard the nest and can be quite nasty in their protection.
 Nests are built very close to water for food and safety.
 Nesting occurs at or very near the same site each year.
 Creating non-desirous nesting sites is key to reducing goose populations.
 If the nest is destroyed (or eggs removed), they may re-nest.